PURPOSE OF PROGRAM

 The fellow will learn to diagnose hereditary retinal diseases by examining a wide variety of patients in the outpatient clinic.
 Electrophysiologic tests including dark adaptation, electroretinography (ERG) and electrooculography (EOG) are performed at the University of Nebraska Eye Clinic.
 The fellow will learn when to order and how to interpret these electrophysiologic studies.

 D. Fluorescein Angiography

-The fellow and Dr. Margalit will review and interpret all fluorescein angiograms ordered and processed at the University of Nebraska and Veterans Hospital Eye Clinics.
-In addition, the fellow will review fluorescein angiograms with Dr. Madson, and Drs.
-Emig, Hellman and Ingvoldstad at Midwest Eye Care.
+The fellow and the retina faculty will review and interpret all fluorescein angiograms ordered and processed at the Truhlsen Eye Institute and Veterans Hospital Eye Clinics.
 The fellow will become proficient in interpreting angiograms and establishing or confirming a diagnosis from angiography.
 In addition, the fellow will learn how to use angiography as an adjunct to photocoagulation therapy.
 Specific goals include: recognition and localization of choroidal neovascular membranes, accurate interpretation of post‑treatment angiograms, and recognition of various manifestations of diabetic retinopathy (including clinically significant macular edema, capillary nonperfusion, and proliferative retinopathy).
 Indications for and interpretation of Indocyanine Green (ICG) angiography will also be learned.

 E. Vascular Occlusive Disease